 The Colorado Tick Fever is a disease that is caused by a virus.
 Chipmunks, ground squirrels, and other small mammals are common carriers of this virus.
 Like Lyme disease, the disease gets transferred to a tick when they bite a chipmunk.
 It is then transmitted to humans when they get bitten by the infected tick.

 A bite from a chipmunk can cause you to develop some serious symptoms.
-If left untreated, it can cause an infection.
-This can result in the permanent loss of skin and tissue.
-It can also cause organ failure.
+If left untreated, it can cause an infection resulting in the permanent loss of skin and tissue.
 These infections are attributed to the chemicals present in a chipmunk’s saliva.
-You must consult a doctor immediately after a chipmunk bite.
-You must also make note of any signs of infection such as oozing, redness, and swelling.
-You can develop a fever as well.
+You must consult a doctor immediately after a chipmunk bite and make note of any signs of infection such as oozing, redness, and swelling.

 Chipmunks also act as hosts to mites and lice.
 These can easily be transferred to humans when they come in direct contact with them.